Comfort, Performance, and Productivity

 Annoying to other workers.
 Back in my corporate days there was a fellow in a cubicle who always used his speakerphone, much to the annoyance of the dozen or so workers within earshot.
 He refused to stop, didn't care.
 Now imagine several employees, all needing to talk to customers.
 Yeah.

 Difficulty for the other party.
 When you use a speakerphone, the mic is usually 2-3 feet away from your mouth.
-Your voice sounds distant to the other party and is hard to understand.
+Your voice sounds distant to the other party and is harder to understand.
 The mic also picks up more office noise because your voice isn't as strong at that distance.
 You may not realize, but the SPL (Sound Pressure Level) of your voice drops off dramatically as the mic moves farther away from your mouth.
 Just 2-3 feet away reduces the SPL by over 90 percent.
 That's significant!

 Fluid conversation not easy and sometimes not even possible.
 Speakerphones generally do not allow smooth two way conversation like the handset does.
 Without that, it's difficult to interrupt, interject, giggle or make other clue-giving sounds.
 If one party is delivering a monologue the other party often cannot interrupt to make a point, ask for clarification, or simply to repeat a word.
 That's a problem.